As the most popular web platform, WordPress is already powering up over one-third of the entire website.

 - Go to your local disk, where you saved the downloaded XAMPP file.

-- Select the htdocs folder and paste the WordPress latest
+- Select the htdocs folder and paste the latest WordPress version you copied earlier.

 We named the folder here ‘mytest‘.
 Check the below screenshot.
 You should remember the name you have selected for your database.